 Easy to use tool to compare insurance plan ratings: Aetna, CareFirst BlueChoice, HealthKeepers (Peninsula & Priority), Innovation Health Plan, Kaiser Mid-Atlantic, Optima, Optimum Choice, United Healthcare MidAtlantic and River Valley.
 Choose measures for access, asthma, ADHD, heart, diabetes, arthritis, immunizations, medications, mental health care (best plan for 7-day follow-up is Kaiser at 70%, compared to HealthKeepers e.g. at just 47%), preventive care, spirometry for COPD, prenatal, maternity and newborn care; weight assessment, well child visits and childhood illnesses, member satisfaction for 2016 and more.
 Also includes Board certification rates for some types of physicians, number of enrollees, and financial data.
 Of note, the largest plan HealthKeepers, was also the lowest rated in member satisfaction.

-Compare WI physician clinics on measures related to satisfaction with getting a timely doctor’s appt.), patient recommendations on clinics; scores for diabetes, heart care, high blood pressure, smoking & osteoporosis screening, pneumonia shot, screening for Breast Cancer, Cervical Cancer & Colorectal Cancer; Ischemic Vascular Disease care, BMI, Depression screening and more.
-Includes Affinity, Aspirus, Aurora, Bellin, Ascension Columbia St. Mary’s and Wheaton, SSM Dean, Mayo Clinic Eau Claire and Franciscan, Froedert, Gundersen Clinic, Marshfield Clinic, Mercy, Meriter, Prevea, Primary Care Associates Appleton, ProHealth, ThedaCare, UW Health and others.
+Compare Wisconsin physician clinics on 30 measures related to satisfaction with getting a timely doctor’s appointment, patient recommendations on clinics; scores for diabetes, heart care, high blood pressure, HPV vaccine, smoking & osteoporosis screening, pneumonia shot, screening for Breast Cancer, Cervical Cancer & Colorectal Cancer; Ischemic Vascular Disease care, BMI, Depression screening, well child visits and more.
+Includes Affinity, Aspirus, Aurora, Bellin, Ascension Columbia St. Mary’s and Wheaton, Associated Physicians, SSM Dean, Mayo Clinic Eau Claire and Franciscan La Crosse, Fort Healthcare, Froedert, Gundersen Clinic, Marshfield Clinic, Mercy, Meriter Unity Point, Monroe, Prairie Clinic, Prevea, Primary Care Associates Appleton, ProHealth, Reedsburg, ThedaCare, UW Health, Wildwood and others.
 Some medical groups report scores by individual clinic location.
 The Sort-by-Rank option helps you see better performers on the top of your list for some items.
-Easy to read reports by WI Collaborative for Healthcare Quality; 2016 and 2017 data
+Easy to read reports by WI Collaborative for Healthcare Quality (WCHQ); 2017 and 2018 data